thisisdavidbell/hello-operator/hello-app/README.md

 ## 6. Create a Makefile
 It is common to use Makefile's or similar technologies to group together the common commands used.
 A simple helper [Makefile](Makefile) is provided covering a number of commands mentioned above, and introduced later.
+In the future, you should use these makefile commands to rebuild, as they handle keeping the version correct in all places from a single Makefile variable

 ## 7. Push your application to an image registry